Fiserv/universal-commerce/recipes/customerRegistration.md

 **<ins> Description </ins>**

-This request will update the Customer profile in uCom by providing the fdCustomerId.
+This request will update the Customer profile in Connected Commerce (uCom) by providing the fdCustomerId.

 **<ins> Endpoint URL </ins>**